 Covid-19 (Coronavirus): Thames Hospice services update

-Following the UK Government’s guidance on COVID-19, our services are operating as follows to ensure we continue to support local people and NHS Trusts:
+Following the UK Government’s latest announcement, from Thursday 5 November 2020 our services are operating as follows to ensure we continue to support our local community and NHS Trusts:

-The Inpatient Unit remains open, continuing to care for patients with end-of-life needs and will also support those who have or are suspected of having COVID-19.
-The Inpatient Unit will be divided into two clinical areas (with separate entrances) to support and protect patients, visitors and staff as follows:
+The Inpatient Unit remains open, continuing to care for patients with palliative and end-of-life needs and will also support those who have or are suspected of having COVID-19.

-Community services will continue to care for those with palliative needs at home.
-The Community Team can be contacted on 01753 848925.
+Our Palliative Care Response Team continue to care for those with palliative needs at home.
+The Team can be contacted on 01753 848925.